chameleonui/indexof/Readme.md

 ## API

-When you need both implemntation of indexOf function.
+When you need array and DOM aware indexOf function (both in one).

 ### indexOf(arr, item)
 Return index of item in given array, or -1 if item not in array.